supa2/Automaton/Home.md

 - Encourages modular design and separation of concerns
 - State machines you create can be shared as stand alone Arduino libraries (dependent only on the Automaton library)

 Documentation for the (Factory & Machine) base classes and the bundled state machines is linked in the textbox on the right.
-If you want to make your own machines, look at the machine tutorial.
+If you want to make your own machines, which is where the real fun is, look at the machine tutorial.

 <tinkerspy@myown.mailcan.com>